TACTICAL EDGE DOCTRINE

 • Proper timing

-Before you enter any trade:
+Before you enter:

-• You accept the loss before clicking the button
+• You accept the loss before clicking

-Not allowed
+Not allowed:

 • No widening stops